segunak/stem-education/petoi-bittle/workshops/Three Levels of Programming/three-levels-of-programming.md

 1. **Demo**: At the front of the room, demo sending a command via Serial Protocol to the robot dog, such as making it sit down or stand up.
 2. **Task**: Now, let the students explore.
 Provide each group with copies of the Serial Protocol documentation and ask them to control the robot dog themselves.
 A part of this exercise is getting them familiar with reading and understanding technical documentation, which is a fundamental part of programming.
 For an extra challenge, do not provide students with the command required for the action described, let them find it in the documentation.
 With the robot dog, they should perform the following actions:
    - Make the dog sit down.
 Command `ksit`.
    - Make the dog stand up.
 Command `kbalance`.
+   - Make the dog hug.
+Command `khg`.
+   - Make the dog hi-five.
+Command `kfiv`.
+   - Make the dog dig.
+Command `kdg`.
+   - Make the dog kick.
+Command `kkc`.
-   - Make the dog  perform a push-up.
+   - Make the dog do push ups.
 Command `kpu`.
+   - Make the dog do push ups with 1 hand.
+Command `kpu1`.
+   - Make the dog cheer.
+Command `kchr`.
    - Make the dog jump.
 Command `kjmp`.
+   - Make the dog moon walk.
+Command `kmw`.
-   - Make the dog  do a back flip.
-Command `kbf`.
+   - Make the dog box.
+Command `kbx`.
-   - Make the dog  do a front flip.
-Command `kff`.
+   - Make the dog handstand.
+Command `khds`.
    - Make the dog rest.
-Command `krest`
+Command `krest`.
 Code you can run in VS Code to activate a terminal where Serial Protocol commands can be typed in can be found at the link below.
 It is suggested this file is placed on the machine the students are using and run from VS Code, allowing them to type in their commands in the terminal window.

 **Note: copy the entire `code` folder under which the file linked below sits to the computer where you'll be running the workshop.
 There are reference files within it that each level uses for robot dog control.**